IBI Group: CurbIQ

 CurbIQ was used to launch a SENATOR pilot project in Dublin, Ireland that aimed to create a new logistics system to improve the city's transportation network in 2022.

 Nspace

 Nspace is a desk and conference room booking and visitor management application intended to support flexible work arrangements.

 Acquisition by Arcadis

-IBI Group announced on July 18, 2022 that it has entered into an agreement with the Dutch design, engineering and management consulting company Arcadis to "acquire all issued and outstanding shares" for $19.50 per share, a thirty percent premium on the day's closing price.
-The approximately $873 million acquisition was finalised on September 2022 after a shareholder vote.
+IBI Group announced on July 18, 2022, that it has entered into an agreement with the Dutch design, engineering and management consulting company Arcadis to "acquire all issued and outstanding shares" for $19.50 per share, a thirty percent premium on the day's closing price.
+The approximately $873 million acquisition was finalised in September 2022 after a shareholder vote.